VRLYDE/vrly.de/docs/DEVELOPMENT-CYCLE.md

 ### 2.1.
 Cycle Duration: 2 Weeks

-A two-week development cycle (sprint) is widely recognized as the “Goldilocks” duration for solo developers and small teams.
+A two-week development cycle (sprint) is widely recognized as the "Goldilocks" duration for solo developers and small teams.
 It provides enough time to accomplish meaningful, end-to-end increments of work without the loss of focus or drift that can occur in longer cycles.
 For solo developers, this cadence supports:

 - Deep engagement with tasks without excessive context switching
 - Regular opportunities for review, course correction, and delivery of visible value